 used in Europe for years, particularly in Scandinavia.
 They are used to protect both pine and Norway spruce stands against root rot caused by Heterobasidion spp.
 [14].
 Since 2015 they have been marketed in Poland as Rotstop WP [17,18,19].
 P. gigantea is a proven competitor of several fungi in-vitro.
 Hyphae of this fungus antagonise on contact the hyphae of other fungi, including Heterobasidion spp., a phenomenon termed hyphal interference.
 Any hypha of H. annosum (Fr.)
 Bref. making contact with a hypha of P. gigantea shows rapid, localized disruption: protoplasm becomes disorganized and membrane integrity is reduced [20,21]

 In recent years, however, the effectiveness of this biological control method has been contradicted by research indicating potential limitations in its antagonistic effects under natural conditions.
-This indicates the need to determine the conditions for achieving full, long-term effectiveness [22,23,24,25,26].
-Inconsistent protective success of P. gigantea in different forest types can be partly explained by genetic differences among tree species, which affects resistance of trees and wood to infection.
+These limitations indicates the need to determine the conditions for achieving full, long-term effectiveness [22,23,24,25,26].
+Inconsistent protective success of P. gigantea in different forest types can be partly explained by genetic differences among tree species, which affects susceptibility of wood to infection.
 In addition, biological control success is affected by stump and root wood conditions during the time of colonization by both the control agent and pathogen, as well differences in the genetic variability and virulence of pathogenic isolates.
-It should also be noted that there are differences in effectiveness of Heterobasidion species from Europe and Northern America.
+It should also be noted that there are differences in effectiveness against Heterobasidion species from Europe and Northern America.
 [27,28].

 While spectacular protective success using P. gigantea is evidenced by rapid reductions of disease development and therefore reduced wood decay in pine stands, in the case of spruce, the preventive and therapeutic effects of treatment of stumps are not always satisfactory [13, 24,29,30,31].
-These results are due to many factors, such as differences in chemical structure of pine and spruce wood, the pathogen species and strains properties including differing in enzyme activity.
+These results are due to many factors, such as differences in chemical structure of pine and spruce wood, the pathogen species and strains properties including differing enzyme activity.
 However, they predominantly are due to different mechanisms of infection and colonization of roots and trunks.
 The mechanisms and course of activity of artificially introduced P. gigantea have not been fully explained and are still unclear.
 Successful protection is probably related to the time of infection by competing fungi, the place of the infection in the tree (root or stump) and the interaction between the enzymatically weak pathogen and the enzymatically more active competitor.
 Małecka et al. [32], Gunulf et al. [33] and Kenigsvalde et al. [34] emphasize the importance of these issues.
-Much research confirms both the high infectious variability of individual pathogen isolates and variation in the timing of saprotrophic colonization of preserved wood [13,35].
+Much research confirms both the high infectious variability of individual pathogen isolates and variation in the timing of saprotrophic colonization of preserved wood of roots or stumps [13,35].
 Sierota et al. [36] described genetic variation among commercial strains and indigenous P. gigantea isolates using the RAMS method.
 Several isolates of both competitors did not display significantly different ligninolytic activity during Norway spruce decay.
 On the other hand, Sierota et al. [37] concluded that isolates with similar dynamics in enzyme activity, even those that are genetically close, may differ in wood decay ability.
 Sierota et al. [18] suggested that wood density in the tree stump could play a crucial role in the process of infection, in particular the amount of early wood in the annual ring.

 The present paper compares hypotheses on factors limiting the effectiveness of the biological control of Heterobasidion root rot, in terms of effects on competitors, as well as the roles of environmental conditions.
 This review also reexamines data from original research performed by the Żółciak and Sierota research group in recent years in Poland.